falcuun/FlickrDownloader/README.md

  ### Run
   To Run this application (for now) you will need Visual studio, or some other C# editor, to compile the code.
-  You will need Flickr Developer Account, and your own API_KEY You will also need internet connection.
+  You will need Flickr Developer Account, and your own API_KEY, You will also need internet connection.